 4 steps to getting ISO9001 ready

 Achieving ISO9001 compliance can appear daunting, but while it requires a significant investment in time and resources, using the right document management system can help lighten the load.
-ISO9001:2015 has four key mandatory requirements — here's how you can successfully fulfil these in your organisation:
+ISO9001:2015 has a number of key requirements — here's how you can successfully fulfil some of these in your organisation:

 STEP 1: QUALITY MANUAL

 A major component of ISO9001:2015 compliance for any company is to produce a Quality Manual that outlines your Quality policy and objectives.
-This also contains the scope of what is included in the Quality System, exclusions, procedures (numbered documents) and business system processes (normally in the form of flowcharts).
+Although this is no longer a mandatory document in the 2015 guidelines, there still needs to be "documented evidence" and requirements from the Quality Manual are carried over to the new standard.
+This contains the scope of what is included in the Quality System, exclusions, procedures (numbered documents) and business system processes (normally in the form of flowcharts).
 Your document management system can help here – look for one that provides a repository so that you can store a PDF or web-viewable version of the Quality Manual on the company intranet where it is accessible to all users.
 Make sure that individual employees know which policy documents they need to know about, through tailored reminders that flag areas that are relevant to their role.

 STEP 2: DOCUMENT CONTROL

 This mandatory procedure is key to ISO9001 compliance, and can be time consuming unless is it automated through a document management system, which allows you to manage the entire document lifecycle of draft, review, issue, approval and publish.
 Make sure you can identify the timeline of documents, and their history, tracking changes and when they are made, as well as highlighting external documents.
 An effective document management system will also remove the risk of people accidentally using obsolete versions of still-in-use documents – the single most common cause of ISO non-compliance.